 Understanding the relationship between brain, cognition and behaviour is one of the main challenges the scientific community is currently facing.
 Which neural processes underlie “free” decisions, the formation of new memories, the emergence of conscious experience?
 Computational cognitive neuroscience is a young and exciting discipline that tackles these long'standing research questions by integrating computer modelling with experimental research.

-Research Project which will be carried out by combining the computational, experimental and data analysis skills that students will acquire over Term 1 and 2.
+You will also undertake a 60 credit research project investigating an aspect of cognitive neuroscience using computational modelling, advanced data analysis methods, or a combination of these techniques.
+Culminating in a 10,000 word dissertation, the project will be carried out by combining the computational, experimental and data analysis skills that students will acquire over Term 1 and 2.

 Please note that due to staff research commitments not all of these modules may be available every year.

 |Duration & Attendance||Qualification||Tuition fees||Fee type|

 - An upper second-class honours degree (or equivalent undergraduate degree) in a relevant discipline.

 - Applicants might also be considered if they aren’t a graduate or their degree is in an unrelated field, but have relevant experience and can demonstrate the ability to work at postgraduate level.
 A levels in Computer science or Science or Maths.

 - Applications will be reviewed on a case-by-case basis.
 Depending on previous background and experience, applicants may be required to take one or more pre-sessional courses (for example in programming, statistics, or maths) prior to the start of the programme.
 These courses will be free to MSc offer holders.

 - If English isn’t your first language, you will need an IELTS score of 6.5 with a 6.5 in writing and no element lower than 6.0 to study this programme.